the Galveston, Harrisburg, & San Antonio Railroad built its last 23.5+

 Unlike today, when railroads are being consolidated and tracks are

 being abandoned almost on a daily basis, from the 1870s until the

 a death sentence.
 The list

 of towns, in Texas and elsewhere, that died because they had no

 As early as 1880 a preliminary survey was made to find the most practicable

-rail line from San Antonio into
+rail line from San Antonio

-a smooth, easy route to Kerrville
+that there was a smooth, easy route to Kerrville

 but a very rough one to Fredericksburg.

 When the San Antonio & Aransas Pass announced, in 1886, that it would

 build a hill country branch, both Kerrville

 put in bids and Kerrville,

-having the triple advantages of easy grades, no high hills to cross, and Charles
+having the triple advantages of easy grades, no high hills to cross,

-won.
+acquisition committee, won.
 The rails were laid into Comfort

 and then made an abrupt bend to the northwest.
 The first train rolled

 on October 6, 1887.